APTrust/dart-docs/docs/users/dart_runner.md

 1. Create a Workflow in DART and test it out locally to ensure it does what you want.
 2. Export the workflow [as described on the Workflows page](../workflows/#exporting-a-workflow).
 3. Run dart-runner on the server with the exported workflow file and a list of items you want to run through that workflow.
-The list must conform to the workflow [CSV format used for batch jobs](../workflows/batch_jobs/).
+If you're running a batch job, the list must conform to the workflow [CSV format used for batch jobs](../workflows/batch_jobs/).
+If you're running one-off jobs using Job Params, be sure your JSON conforms to the format below.
+See below for details.

 !!! note
     When scripting jobs and workflows on Mac and Windows, you should